 Mon. - Fri.
-9am - 9pm Saturday 9am - 7pm Sunday 11am - 5pm 2135 DIXIE HIGH (Corner of Telegraph & D WATERFORD (810) 335-1200° USE YOUR OR ARRANGE FOR EASY CREDIT TERMS LISCENSE #97-1
+9am - 9pm Saturday 9am - 7pm

+Sunday 11am - 5pm

+2135 DIXIE HIGHWAY (Corner of Telegraph & Dixie) WATERFORD, MI (810) 335-1200

+USE YOUR OR ARRANGE FOR

-Sweet redemption Wrestlers grab share of OAA title with divisional win BY BRAD MONASTIERE Clarkston News Staff Writer It was like an ending to a Hollywood production about high school wrestling.
+The Clarkston News Sweet redemption Wrestlers grab share of OAA title with divisional win BY BRAD MONASTIERE Clarkston News Staff Writer It was like an ending to a Hollywood production about high school wrestling.
 Two arch rivals, competing for the league championship.
 And it all came down to the last match.
 Whoever wins brings his team the championship.
-Clarkston's Gordie Golec played the part of the movie's hero, pinning Marty-of Rochester Adams in the second period to give Clarkston the win at the OAA Division I Team Tournament Friday.
-Golec, who won the 215-lb, weight class, was warmly received by his teammates after the win.
+Clarkston's Gordie Golec played the part of the movie's hero; pinning Marty - of Rochester Adams in the second period to give Clarkston the win at the OAA Division I Team Tournament Friday.
+Golec, who won the 215-lb. weight class, was warmly received by his teammates after the win.
 "The guys tackled him.
 He might be hurt," joked coach Mike DeGain.
 "I just told him to wrestle smart and win and he came through for us."
-By cooled was surrounded by an outstanding support a sast, especially league champions A.J.
-Grant, Ryal Monand Scott Labrie.
-For Grant and Mick, it care as sathave been terrific seasons, while Labrie public assertion after a series of tough breaks throughout the leaf Dave Ziemann, Andy Auten, Rich Geliske, Ryan L'Americaux and Tim Rebb.
+But Golec was surrounded by an outstanding apporting cast, especially league champions A.J.
+Grant, Ryan Mick and Scott Labrie.
+For Grant and Mick, it carried on what have been terrific seasons, while Labrie out it all together after a series of tough breaks throughout the year.
+Not to be overlooked were second-place finishers Dave Ziemann, Andy Auten, Rich Geliske, Ryan L'Amoreaux and Tim Rebb.
 Their contributions were key in the Wolves' compiling 204 points, edging the Highlanders' 201.
 Troy finished third with 174.
 DeGain said the win was very therapeutic for Clarkston, which can now build momentum for a big stretch the next two weeks, including team and individual districts.
 "Everyone wrestled as well as they are capable of," he said.
-"We've made Adams the large part of our focus the last few weeks because we were behind the 8-ball atter losing to them.
-Now that we've achieved part of winning the league, we can look straight at the next three weeks."
+"We ve made Adams the large part of our focus the last few weeks because we were behind the 8-ball after losing to them.
+Now that we've achieved part of winning the league, we can look straight at the next three weeks." three weeks."
 Finishing third overall for the Wolves were Jason Tiefenback, Josh Lafferty and John Robinson.
 DeGain said he was very happy with Robinson's performance in the heavyweight division.

 "He's been on our B-team at 215 all year," he said.
 "He wrestled real well on our B-team and he made me look good by wrestling as well as he did."

-The win avenged Clarkston's first dual meet loss in years when Adams defeated the Wolves 31-24 on Jan.
-23. DeGain also complimented L'Amoreaux's performance at the meet, saying his ability at the 103-lb. division allows him to move Grant up to 112, usually making Clarkston a stronger team and a tougher one to plan for.
+The win avenged Clarkston's first dual meet loss in years when Adams defeated the Wolves 31-24 on lan 22 Jan.
+23.

+DeGain also complimented L'Amoreaux's performance at the meet, saying his ability at the 103-lb. division allows him to move Grant up to 112, usually making Clarksion a stronger team and a tougher one to plan for.
 With their seventh straight OAA crown in tow, the Wolves can now look ahead to post-season action, starting with team districts at Lake Orion today (Wednesday).
 Individual districts kick off Saturday at Rochester Adams.
-The way the district and regions are structed, the Wolves won't see an OAA Division I foe until the state finals in Battle Creek.
-Lake Orion and Pontiac Northern are in Clarkston's district.
-"Our win can serve as a great springboard to the districts," DeGain said.
-"These guys have a lot of character and they proved that Friday."
+The way the district and regions are structured, the Wolves won tsee an OAA Division I foe until the state finals in Battle Creek Lake Orion and Pontiac Northern are in Clarkston's district.
+"Our win can serve as a great springboard to the districts," DeGain said, "These guys have a lot of character and they proved that Friday."